D-Langstraat/efficient-frontier/Howtorun.md

 •	efficient_frontier.py – the Python script (the code)

-•	prices.csv – the price data (do not rename or edit this file)
+•	prices.csv – the price data (do not rename, change extensions, or modify cell formats)

 This guide shows you exactly how to run the script on Windows.